mwnmhn/mwnmhn.github.io/README.md

 ## Prerequisites

-A recent internet browser that supports JavaScript.
+A recent internet browser that supports JavaScript to open the visualization.

 ```
 Google Chrome, Mozilla Firefox, Opera, even Edge.
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Technologies Used